TechStackLens/techstacklens-core/attached_assets/TechStackLens Design Document.markdown

   - Docker: List running containers, images, and exposed ports.
   - Microsoft SQL Server, Oracle, PostgreSQL: Inventory databases and connection strings.
   - Add plugin architecture for easy extension to new stacks.
+- **Dynamic Scanner Generation**: The web UI allows users to select compatible stacks and generate a custom scanner script.
+The script outputs a single JSON file with a top-level dictionary, where each key is a scan type (e.g., `network_scan`, `iis_scan`, `lamp_scan`, etc.).

 - Support plugin architecture for adding new stack scanners.